The Red Elephant provides girls and women around the world with the knowledge, tools and materials to make reusable sanitary pads.

 The project was a great success, and there was a desire to expand the project into neighbouring districts; however, due to changes with The Red Elephant’s partner organization, further investment was not achievable.

-Ainembabazi Children’s Project is a Canadian registered charity based in Edmonton, Alta. and was a partner with The Red Elephant from 2013 to 2016.
+Ainembabazi Children’s Project is a Canadian registered charity based in Edmonton, Alberta and was a partner with The Red Elephant from 2013 to 2016.